ccyppl/VSAA/README.md

 # Hardware:
 single RTX 4090 GPU
 # Run the model
-The axle box acceleration is used to calculate the Track Impact Index(TII) and find feature points from the axle box acceleration data.
+First,the axle box acceleration file is used to calculate the Track Impact Index(TII) and find feature points from the axle box acceleration data.

 VSAA/Acceleration detection/TI_track.py
 VSAA/Acceleration detection/find_peak.py

-The Image detection is used to detect rail joints in images.
+Second,Image detection file is used to detect rail joints in images.

 Install the ultralytics package, including all requirements, in a Python>=3.8 environment with PyTorch>=1.8.

 pip install ultralytics

-The Alignment Algorithm contains the alignment algorithm code.
+Finally, Alignment Algorithm file contains the alignment algorithm code.

 Run the VSAA/Alignment Algorithm/Changescale-RC.py code.